Frequently Asked Questions (FAQ)

 Q10.
 Subscription plans are based on the maximum number of matches played.
 How is this calculated?

 The system will count the number of matches that are in the database from the start of your current subscription period through to the current day.
-If this count exceeds your annual plan level then you will not be able to edit or import any matches until you increase your plan level.
+If this count matches or exceeds your annual plan maximum match level then you will not be able to add or import any new matches until you increase your plan level or until your current subscription period ends.
 You can see your subscription period, the matches played since and a usage bar at the top of the Purchase page within the admin panel.
 See Q14 for what you can do when you reach your match limit.

 Q11.
 When I import a match, the team/player/division/venue name in Cricket Statz does not match the import data and the import ends with a "cannot find" message.
 How do I fix this?

-There is a field in the team/player/division/venue records called an "alias".
+There is a special field in the team/player/division/venue records called an "alias".
 You can find the alias field when you edit the respective record.
 The alias field is used to help match names during a match import.
-For example, if the division name in your database is "A Grade" but the import data is "Grade A" then you can set the alias for that division to be "Grade A" to allow it to be matched (just don't put any quotes around it when you enter it).
-You only need to set up the alias once and all subsequent matches will automatically assign it to that record.
+For example, if the division name in your database is "A Grade" but the import data shows it as "Grade A" then you can set the alias for that division to be "Grade A" to allow it to be matched (just don't put any quotes around it when you enter it).
+You only need to set up the alias once and all subsequent imports will automatically assign it to that record.
 An alias can also solve the problem of import names that exceed the maximum field length.
-Aliases are not case sensitive.
-Multiple aliases can be entered - separate them with a semicolon (;) with no spaces either side.
+Aliases are not case sensitive and multiple aliases can be entered for the one record by separating them with a semicolon (;) with no spaces either side.

 Q12.
 What is the difference between clubs and teams and how should I name my teams?